sascha432/ArduinoFlashStringGenerator/README.md

 ### Using AUTO_STRING_DEF

 This works like `(F)SPGM` and can be used to store strings in a centralized location.
-Unlike `PROGMEM_STRING_DECL/PROGMEM_STRING_DEF`, strings are not declared or defined until the tool has been executed.
+Unlike `PROGMEM_STRING_DECL/PROGMEM_STRING_DEF`, strings are declared and defined during compilation.

 Different languages are supported as well.

 `AUTO_STRING_DEF` required to be wrapped with `FLASH_STRING_GENERATOR_AUTO_INIT()`